HST rebates may apply on a new modular home

 Quick Answer

-A modular home in Ontario requires a municipal building permit, typically costing $2,000–$8,000.
-The CSA A277 factory certification replaces most site inspection requirements.
-MH400 provides all required documentation to support your permit application.
+A factory-built home in Ontario requires a municipal building permit, typically costing $2,000–$8,000.
+CSA factory certification — A277 for modular, Z240MH for manufactured — replaces most site inspection requirements.
+Modular Homes 400 provides all required documentation to support your permit application.

 The Ontario Modular Home Permit Process

-Building a modular home in Ontario requires a building permit from your local municipality, just like any new home construction.
-The key difference: because your home is CSA A277-certified at the factory, much of the inspection work is already done before delivery.
+Building a factory-built home in Ontario requires a building permit from your local municipality, just like any new home construction.
+The key difference: because your home is factory-certified to CSA A277 (modular) or CSA Z240MH (manufactured), much of the inspection work is already done before delivery.
+Ontario Building Code Part 9.1.1.9 accepts both standards.

 Documents Required for Your Building Permit Application